 Key Information

-The role of the Nursing associate was introduced in 2017 to bridge the gap between healthcare support worker and registered nurse and help meet the changing health and care needs of patients and the public.
-Nursing Associate is a stand-alone role as well as also providing a route to Registered Nurse.
+The role of the Nursing Associate (NA) was introduced in 2017 to bridge the gap between Health Care Assistant (HCA)/ Health Care Support Worker (HCSW) and Registered Nurse (RN) and help meet the changing health and care needs of patients and the public.
+NA is a stand-alone role as well as also providing a route to RN.

-What value will Nursing Associates bring to General Practice?
+What value do Nursing Associates bring to General Practice?

-• They will increase the capacity of general practice nursing teams
+• They increase the capacity of General Practice Nursing Teams.

-• Nursing Associates will be regulated and registered by the NMC.
+• Nursing Associates are regulated and registered by the NMC.

-• With continued professional development, Nursing Associates will provide additional capacity within the nursing team
+• With Continuing Professional Development (CPD), NAs will provide additional capacity within the Nursing Team

-• Nursing Associates bring a breadth of knowledge and skill to general practice.
+• Nursing Associates bring a breadth and depth of knowledge and skills to General Practice.

 • A provider that invests in training is an attractive employer